 2. They Were Bred to Hunt Raccoons

-The Treeing Walker was originally bred to track raccoons—that's where the name “Coonhound” comes from—and chase them up into trees.
-The Treeing Walker's keen nose and superior speed and endurance make him an excellent hunter, even at night, when raccoons are active.
+The Treeing Walker was originally bred to track raccoons—that’s where the name “Coonhound” comes from—and chase them up into trees.
+The Treeing Walker’s keen nose and superior speed and endurance make them an excellent hunter, even at night, when raccoons are active.

 3. They Are Very Vocal